pallavibadhekar-2002/Intelligent-NVR-cv-/README.md

 How it works:

+Initialize webcam

+Open video stream using OpenCV.

+Load person detection model

+using MediaPipe, YOLO, OpenCV .

+For each frame from webcam:

+1. Detect all people in the frame.

+2. set timer for each person

+Display:

+Show bounding box + timer for each detected person on screen.

+End:

+Release webcam, close windows on quit.

 Project 2: Virtual Drawing Canvas

  A real-time interactive application that enables users to draw digitally on a virtual canvas using hand gestures tracked by a webcam feed.